 - After being neutered or spayed they become calmer & happier and healthier

-- Makes litter training easier
+- It helps make litter training easier

 - When did they last eat?